AlibabaCloudDocs/oss/intl.en-US/Best Practices/Data processing and analysis/Use HDP 2.6-based Hadoop to read and write OSS data.md

     hadoop-oss-hdp-2.6.1.0-129/hadoop-aliyun-2.7.3.2.6.1.0-129.jar
     ```

 3. Move the Hadoop-aliyun-2.7.3.2.6.1.0-129.jar package to the $\{/usr/hdp/current\}/hadoop-client/ directory.
-Move otherjar packages to the $\{/usr/hdp/current\}/hadoop-client/lib/ directory.
+Move other jar packages to the $\{/usr/hdp/current\}/hadoop-client/lib/ directory.

     Directory structure after the preceding adjustments: